ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 of Lord
 Dufferin, uttered in September last, toa band of Canadian emigrants.‘ Whereas, said
 the noble lord, “in England a struggling man might be overweighed in the battle of lite
 by a numerous family, in the land to which they were going a man could scarcely hav¢
 too many children.’”
 Upon which, said the noble speaker, I was greeted with an approv-
 ing thump on the back by a stalwart young emigrant, who cried out “ Right you are,
-sir! that’s what I&#x27;ve just been telling my Emily
+sir! that’s what I&#x27;ve just been telling my Emily.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_jewish-chronicle_the-jewish-chronicle_1875-05-28_322%2Fsim_jewish-chronicle_the-jewish-chronicle_1875-05-28_322_jp2.zip%2Fsim_jewish-chronicle_the-jewish-chronicle_1875-05-28_322_jp2%2Fsim_jewish-chronicle_the-jewish-chronicle_1875-05-28_322_0017.jp2/pct:57.947368,72.998179,35.578947,4.714026/600,/0/default.jpg"/>
 </td>